 Image: 4 Ingredient Cloud Bread

 Cloud bread is a light, airy bread with less than half a gram of carbs per slice.
-Cloud bread is packed with saturated fats and used in keto recipes for hamburger buns, sandwich bread and tortillas.
+Cloud bread is packed with saturated fats and used in keto recipes for hamburger buns, sandwich bread, and tortillas.

 Siete Foods Tortillas

-These tortillas taste exactly like the real thing.
+These tortillas taste exactly like the ones you enjoyed during your pre-keto days.
 If you love Mexican food and refuse to compromise on taste, these will not disappoint.
-They offer several varieties of tortillas, including one made from almond flour, one from a coconut flour and cassava flour combo and finally, a cassava and chia blend.
+They offer several varieties of tortillas, including those made with almond flour, a coconut and cassava flour combo, and a cassava and chia blend.

 - Mission Carb Balance Fajita Tortillas[*]

-- Mama Lupe Low Carb Tortillas[*]
+- Mama Lupe Low-Carb Tortillas[*]

-- La Banderita Low Carb Tortillas[*]
+- La Banderita Low-Carb Tortillas[*]